RidwanAz/Darey.io_Devops_Project/Ansible_Automate_Project/project10.md

 You can go to each of the servers and check if wireshark has been installed by running which wireshark or wireshark --version

+## Real Life Scenarios Using Ansible
+In a DevOps scenario, you want to implement a CI/CD pipeline for your project.
+Ansible can play a crucial role in this process.
+You can use Ansible to automate the provisioning and configuration of testing and production environments.
+This ensures that your CI/CD pipeline is reliable and reproducible, allowing you to deliver software updates to your users with confidence.

+## Conclusion
+Ansible Automation is a powerful tool that can simplify and streamline various aspects of IT and infrastructure management.
+This project also covered jenkin for integration.
+By learning Ansible and Jenkins, you can automate tasks, reduce manual errors, and ensure consistency in your operations.
+Key takeaways from this project include:
+Understanding the fundamentals of Ansible and its use cases.
+Proficiency in writing Ansible playbooks to automate tasks.
+The ability to apply Ansible in scenarios such as server configuration, application deployment, and CI/CD pipelines.